-Leases-The Company is committed under operating leases for its entire retail store locations.
+Leases-The Company is committed under operating leases for all of its retail store locations.
 In addition to minimum future lease payments, all store leases provide for additional rental payments based on sales, as well as common area maintenance charges.
-Total rent expense, base rent and contingent rent for the three month periods ended May 5, 2007 and April 29, 2006 (in thousands) are as follows:
+Total rent expense, base rent and contingent rent for the three and six month periods ended August 4, 2007 and July 29, 2006 (in thousands) are as follows: